physix-repo/glycine_strecker_plumed/README.md

 Files MTD_X-Y_plumed.dat and  MTD_X-Y_frames.dat correspond to metadynamics that allows exploration between metastable states X and Y.

-Folders umbrella_sampling_X-Y contain each a serie of folder that correspond to umbrella sampling windows.
+Folders umbrella_sampling_X-Y contain each a serie of folders that correspond to umbrella sampling windows.
 Each folder contains plumed.dat and frames.dat input for plumed1.3.

 Umbrella sampling between metastable states X and Y is made of the comprehensive set of simulations contains in the umbrella_sampling_X-Y.